Ellapj/vibecodinghackathon/README.md

-# vibecodinghackathonPerfect! 😎 Since I have all your **HTML, CSS, JS, and Python files**, I can now draft a clean, professional **README.md** for your repository.
-Here’s a comprehensive version you can use:

----

 # AI Study Buddy

 AI Study Buddy is a web application designed to help students generate, save, and study flashcards from their notes.
 It features user authentication, a premium plan with advanced features, and mood tracking to monitor study trends.